Cultural Reciprocity in Special Education

 - 3 Credits

-What is Cultural Reciprocity Special Education Course for Teachers?
+What is Cultural Reciprocity in Special Education Course for Teachers?

 Cultural Reciprocity Special Education Course is an online independent study course where students will learn about building family-professional relationships.
 Students will discover how special education is a culture in and of itself while understanding how special education law is in cultural conflict with specific minority groups, e.g. Asian, Hispanic, Native American.
 Students will engage with minority groups within their communities to understand conflicts that resonate with them and how to effectively develop community in meeting the needs of children with disabilities.
 The Council of Exceptional Children (CEC) Ethical Standards will be embedded throughout the course material.